eztaah/classic-breakout/README.md

 - Use `Q` to move the paddle left and `D` to move it right.

-Your best score is automatically saved to your local storage.
+- Your best score is automatically saved to your local storage.
 You can find it in the following directory:
+C:\Users\USERNAME\AppData\Local.

 ## Compilation instructions